Trump warns immigrant caravan approaching U.S. border

 Breaking News Emails

-Following orders from President Donald Trump, the Department of Homeland of Security on Monday vowed to prosecute and detain members of the so-called "caravan" of Central American migrants if they try to enter illegally as the group approaches the U.S. border.
+Following orders from President Donald Trump, the Department of Homeland Security on Monday vowed to prosecute and detain members of a "caravan" of Central American migrants if they try to enter the U.S. illegally as the group approaches the border.

 Those seeking asylum, Nielsen added, will be detained while their cases are processed, and asylum seekers who the U.S. determines don't have a legitimate claim will be "promptly removed from the United States."